Beliavsky/Fortran-code-on-GitHub/README.md

 [normal-deviates](https://github.com/patti-favaron/normal-deviates): generates normal univariate and multivariate deviates, by Patrizia Favaron, using an improved Ziggurat method by Jurgen A. Doornik and the Cholesky decomposition

+[pcg-fortran](https://github.com/DSCF-1224/pcg-fortran): [PCG](https://www.pcg-random.org/) is a family of simple fast space-efficient statistically good algorithms for random number generation.
+Unlike many general-purpose RNGs, they are also hard to predict.
+This implementation is by DSCF_1224.

 [pointsets](https://github.com/arjenmarkus/pointsets): modules to construct points in N-dimensional space, such as methods to visit grid points in N-dimensional space, generate points in N-dimensional space based on Latin hypercube samping, generate regularly spaced and pseudo-random points in N-dimensional space, generate quasi-random points in Euclidean N-dimensional space, unit circle, disk, sphere or ball, and return an array of integers in a random order, by Arjen Markus

 [pseudo_RNG_modules](https://github.com/pointedsphere/pseudo_RNG_modules): pseudo-random number generator modules in Fortran, with option to compile as Python modules and some basic randomness tests in Python, from pointedsphere